 Community engagement metrics are numerous and, most times, you need two, three or more combinations of metrics to assess performance.
 For example, you wouldn’t only look at subscriber numbers, but also how many views and likes were received for recent posts / videos.

 Community engagement covers social media marketing -- such as Facebook, Twitter and YouTube -- as well as other metrics such as magazine readership and email subscribers.
+Sometimes have a marketing consulting agency can be valuable to help you navigate these different metrics and ensure you are focusing on the right things.

 Community membership matters for referral numbers, social proof, sharing, word of mouth recommendations, trust and public awareness.
 It’s an area where you need to keep investing and analyzing the results.
 Sendible have created a list of 42 social media questions for marketers to ask each new client.